astroumd/GradMap/docs/git.md

 (taken from WikiMedia)

-# Old Material
+# Old Material That Will Be Removed

-Shorter essential commands
+1) Direct push/pull

 This is dangerous, needs special permission from the owner but is a very simple sequency of commands, and not too different for those used to CVS and SVN

     	git clone https://github.com/astroumd/demo  demo_astroumd
         cd demo_astroumd
         $EDITOR f1
         git commit f1
         git push